peterdanis/electron-puppeteer-demo/README.md

 For Electron using `puppeteer-core` package is recommended instead of standard `puppeteer` package, as the `-core` version does not download Chromium by default.

-To connect Electron and Puppeteer together you have to start Electron app by yourself (via `child_process.spawn`)...
+To connect Electron and Puppeteer together you have to start Electron app yourself (via `child_process.spawn`)...
 ```Javascript
 const electron = require("electron");
 const puppeteer = require("puppeteer-core");